achardon/brewery-hop/NOTES.md

 -see my Brewery Bucket List/Wishlist of breweries I want to visit - done

 # Stretch Goals
--user can "check in" to brewery
+-user can delete brewery from bucketlist - done
 -user can rate brewery
 -user can see Already Been There List of breweries -user can add certain mile radius of city to search for